RaphaelEustaquio/Agile-Development-Project/README.md

 # Agile-Development-Project

+## NOTES TO KNOW BEFORE CLONING:
+When cloned, it will be in the structure: `Agile-Development-Project/HabitForge/`.
+Therefore, you can clone it straight to your desktop but if you clone it into a folder that you have created, keep in mind the structure will then be `<folder-you-created>/Agile-Development-Project/HabitForge/`.
+Just keep in mind that you must `cd` to the `/HabitForge/` directory to execute all commands as directed in the instructions below.

 ## Basic steps to run the app:
 1. Make sure you are in the right location.
    - Navigate to the `Agile-Development-Project/HabitForge/` directory.
 You can use the command `cd ./Agile-Development-Project/HabitForge/` in your code editor's terminal (modify the command if your current directory is different).